French Civil Protection: Vehicles

 In 2016, the Federation owned a fleet of 1,230 vehicles, including 400 ambulances, light vehicles, boats, mobile headquarters vehicles, off-road vehicles and bicycles.
 The vehicles are white, with a large orange line on which the Federation logo is displayed and the words "PROTECTION CIVILE" are written in blue.
 Thin blue lines surround the orange line, except in Paris.

 As the French Civil Protection is certified for emergency response missions, its vehicles can be entitled to have blue emergency vehicle lighting and a two-tone siren.

 Uniform

 Volunteers must wear combat boots and the Federal uniform during their missions.
 The trousers are blue with a vertical orange band on each side and reflective tape.
 The white, blue and orange top displays the logo and the words "PROTECTION CIVILE" on the back and on the right shoulder.

 Since 2012, the uniform has been in accordance with the European standard for high visibility clothing, number NF EN 471.

-During some missions, first responders can wear a F2 helmet.
+During some missions, first responders can wear an F2 helmet.